asakura42/Fountain.js/readme.md

 Using the drag and drop feature to parse local .fountain file doesn't allow to load your custom metadata from a `characters.json`.

+### Samples

+The repo have a set of screenplays ready for testing.
+Just open the dedicated .html pages in your browser.

+Samples included:

+- Brick & Steel
+- Big Fish

 ## Todos

+- Change icons
-- Add Input from URL to prevent local files usage limiation
+- Add Input from URL to prevent local files usage limitation for assets loading
 - Add descriptions in the X-Range graph.
-- Change icons

 ## Dependencies